nicholasmfraser/oa_altmetrics_cwts/documentation.md

 therefore likely different for Green OA, depending on the availability of the corresponding journal article.

-##### Number of Green OA articles that are open and closed at the corresponding journal page ([query](queries/calc_unpaywall_classification_green_types.sql))
+##### Number of articles in repositories that are open and closed at the corresponding journal page ([query](queries/calc_unpaywall_classification_green_types.sql))

 ![](documentation_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-It appears that Green OA growth is more strongly represented by articles which are also available at the corresponding journal page, than closed articles.
+It appears tha growth in Green OA between 2010 and 2017 is stronger for articles which are also available at the corresponding journal page, than closed articles.
 Note, however, that the above figures includes PMC articles - as shown in the previous section, there is also a large overlap of PMC with Gold OA, and to a lesser extent with Hybrid and Bronze OA.

 ##### Number of Green OA articles published in different types of OA journals ([query](queries/calc_unpaywall_classification_green_types.sql))